Zombie Hut: Background

 Tiki bars began to become popular in the 1930s and then became a prominent part of the 1940s and 60s cocktail culture.
 Sacramento had a number of these Polynesian-themed establishments until the fad faded and all eventually closed.
 The financial crisis of the Great Depression caused a need for escapism that allowed the tiki culture to provide an ease for California customers.
 In the early 1930s tiki pioneer Donn Beach created the Zombie cocktail in California, which became famous on the East coast when Monte Proser sold the drink at his bar during the 1939 World's Fair.
 In 1945, the comedy duo of Brown and Carney filmed Zombies on Broadway which depicted this 1930s Tiki craze, using a fictitious nightclub in New York City called the Zombie Hut.

 After World War II, the war's end saw many sailors returning from their duties in the Pacific.
 Polynesian culture had begun to take root in the US through such things as James A. Michener's Tales of the South Pacific and its subsequent musical and film adaption, as well as Don the Beachcomber opening in Hollywood.
 The war had helped to create a national interest in Polynesian food and décor.
 The tiki culture continued, spurred on by Hawaii's statehood in 1959 and Disney's opening of the Enchanted Tiki Room in 1963 as well as popular film and television shows like "Hawaiian" Eye" in 1959 and Elvis Presley's Blue Hawaii in 1961.
 In 1943 Yubi Separovich and Frank Radich opened The Tropics nightclub in Sacramento at 1019 ½ J St. which, apparently, inspired the Zombie Hut.

 Restaurant

-The Asiatic-Pacific Theater brought south sea dining to Sacramento with such restaurants as Tiki Village, Bob's Tiki and Melville's Coral Reef.
+The Asiatic-Pacific Theater brought south sea dining to Sacramento with such restaurants as Tiki Village, Bob's Tiki and Maleville's Coral Reef.
 Along with these restaurants was another Hawaiian themed nightclub called the Zombie Hut.